FastGitORG/document/en-us/tos.md

 We don't support any service guarantee such as Service Level Agreement (SLA).

+## Abuse

+When we detect suspected abuse, we will block your IP access indefinitely.

 ## Copyright

 All of our resources are from the volunteers or other open source projects.
 Follow the relevant agreements, the copyright of these resources are own by their original authors.